 I differentiate between two cohorts of NPD, the Reactives and the Calculators.

-Most NPD people struggle to think, plan and create long term strategies.
+Many NPD people struggle to think, plan and create long term strategies.
 I refer to these as Reactives.
-They don’t have a long term plan – certainly not one that they actually work on or often even recall.
+They don’t really have a long term plan – certainly not one that they actually work on or often even recall.
 They have vague wants, and will occasional spout an inspiration.
-Other’s often mistake these inspirations or ambitions as long term plans, rather than a current whim.
-They others then carry out that whim, making it a reality as if that were the plan, which it wasn’t.
+Other’s often mistake these inspirations or stated ambitions as long term plans, rather than a current whim.
+These others then carry out that whim (mistaken as a plan), making it a reality as if that were the plan (which it wasn’t).
 Reactives, without lots of others putting in effort, are terrible at making things happen.
-Reactives underplay who else is doing the work, so that you may think you are just helping them, not realising you are actually just one of many people making their whim a reality, with almost no input from the Reactive.
-Reactives will then take all of the credit for the thing, after all, it was their plan.
+Reactives underplay who else is doing the work, so that you may think you are just helping them (the NPD), not realising you are actually just one of many people making their whim a reality, with almost no input from the Reactive.
+Reactives will then take all of the credit for the thing.
+After all, it was their plan (now that it is real).

 The other cohort of NPD are the Calculators.
 They do have a plan, and they do remember and keep track.
-They often are competent at many things.
+They often are competent at many things, but not all that they claim to.
 They can be very scary.

 Calculators are also excellent at the above, but they often also come into these situations with a plan.
-Reactives generally can’t make a plan, even with warning, so they rely on the above strategy.
-Calculators are harder to catch in lies, because they are more consistent, more meticulous, more logical and smart enough to consistently justify things.
+Reactives generally can’t make a plan, even with warning, so they solely rely on the above strategy.
+Calculators are harder to catch in lies, because they are more consistent, more meticulous, more logical and smart enough to consistently justify their errors as just a mistake.

-To undo the Reactive’s distortions, generally you just need to write things down as they happen and compare their new statements for this new incident with what you wrote in the past – while at the same time disabling your Presumption of Good and Principle of Charity by taking the Rose Tinted Glasses off.
+To undo the Reactive’s distortions, generally you just need to write things down as they happen and compare their new statements for this new incident with what you wrote in the past – while at the same time disabling your Presumption of Good and Principle of Charity by taking the Rose Tinted Glasses off (more on this).
 The Calculator won’t be caught this easily.
 Even so, there is a distortion in them that can be spotted.

 NPDs are relying on your good nature to Assume the Good in everyone and use the Principle of Charity to interpret people’s actions in the best light.
 They keep things ambiguous enough or confusing enough so that you keep thinking that you are making an interpretation error, or that they just made a thoughtless accidental blunder.
 They work hard to keep you from realising this is a pattern of abuse and that you are being harmed.
 We talk about this quite extensively in our Traffic Light System, and in this paragraph I am referencing specifically the Toxic People Mind Toolset created to help spot Abusive People without assuming that everyone is toxic.